 Bio

-Markley is active as a composer and arranger with many big band and vocal jazz charts published through UNC Jazz Press.
-Recent arranging commissions include the Jazz Orchestra of Philadelphia and Wyoming Jazz Educators All-State Jazz Band.
-Compositions from Markleyʼs first two albums have earned him ASCAP Young Jazz Composers Awards.
-Markley was selected to participate in the Betty Carter Jazz Ahead program held at the Kennedy Center.
+Markley is active as a composer and arranger with many big band and vocal jazz charts published through UNC Jazz Press as well as his own website.
+Recent arranging commissions include the Kansas City Jazz Orchestra, Jazz Orchestra of Philadelphia, and Wyoming Jazz Educators All-State Jazz Band.

 Markley’s book A Practical Approach to Improvisation - The David Hazeltine Method was published by Jamey Aebersold Jazz in December of 2014.
 It documents David Hazeltine’s process of creating etudes from transcriptions.

 Markley is an active performer in the Denver-metropolitan area and along the front range.
-He can be seen regularly at in Ft.
-Collins as part of the Subterranean jazz trio at Ace Gillett's Lounge.
+He currently teaches jazz piano and serves as department chair of the music department for the University of Wyoming.